Code Editor

 Weapon = "Bow" as "Reliable bow"

-Weapon = "Staff" as "Magic staff" Probability prefixes and if are not allowed on dropdown options — they set one value per pick, nothing more.
+Weapon = "Staff" as "Magic staff" Probability prefixes and if are not allowed on dropdown options.
+They set one value per pick.

 Scene Grammar